haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ### When to Use

-Tuples are not very flexible because they have a fixed length.
-This also means we have a lot of information about the structure of our data and therefore access is very perfomant `𝛰(1)`.
-From a type safety perspective tuples are useful for associating data; saying "I required both of these things".
-For example if we wanted to represent a money transfer it wouldn't make sense to have just the amount or just the destination, we would want to group them `(Int, AccountId)`.
+Tuples are useful for associating data; saying "I required both of these things".
+They have a nice built-in syntax, which makes them easy to use.
+Tuples focus on the _structure_ of data, and not on the _meaning_, so they are sometimes discouraged.
+If the data is going to be used in multiple places it is often better to define a record, but if the use is local then a tuple can be expedient!

 ### Constructing Tuples

-We can construct tuples using parnetheses with the elements separated by a comma `(a, b)`.
+We can construct tuples using parentheses with the elements separated by a comma `(a, b)`.

 ```haskell